Lord Howe Island Group , Australia

 Marine Life

 The marine park surrounding the island harbors over 500 species of fish and 90 species of corals.
-The coral reefs are dominated by a mix of tropical, subtropical, and temperate species.
+Tropical, subtropical, and temperate species dominate the coral reefs.

 Conservation Efforts

-Due to the susceptibility of the island’s ecosystems, conservation has been at the center of management efforts for decades.
+Due to the island’s ecosystem’s susceptibility, conservation has been at the center of management efforts for decades.

 World Heritage Status

-The Lord Howe Island Group was declared a UNESCO World Heritage Site in 1982 because of its biological diversity, geology, and ecological significance.
+The Lord Howe Island Group was designated a UNESCO World Heritage Site in 1982 due to its exceptional biological diversity, geological features, and ecological significance.

 Invasive Species Eradication

-The rat, mouse, and weed invasion was disastrous for indigenous wildlife.
+The invasion of rats, mice, and weeds was disastrous for indigenous wildlife.
 Herculean work, including a rodent eradication project successfully undertaken in 2019, has paved the way for many indigenous animals to reclaim the land and for ecological balance to be restored.

 Marine Protection

-The seas surrounding are a Marine Park, zoned to conserve coral reefs and fish stocks.
-Diving and fishing are regulated activities to maintain ecological integrity.
+The surrounding seas are a Marine Park zoned to conserve coral reefs and fish stocks.
+Diving and fishing are regulated activities designed to maintain ecological integrity.

 Tourism